 Finding the best deal on your accommodation is an important part of trip planning – helping you to get the most from your budget, as well as find the property that is right for you.

-- Our favourite way to find the best deals on accommodation is booking.com.
+Of course, Venice has many more accommodation options than the four above, across a variety of price points and styles.
+Our favourite way to find the best deals on accommodation is booking.com.
 They’re easy to use, usually have the best prices, and have everything from hotels to apartments.
-Try them for Venice and see!

 Between these options, you should find the best prices and places to stay for your trip, as well as a good selection of reviews and feedback to help you make an informed decision.